hlennon/LCTMtools/README.md

 Latent Class Trajectory Modelling Tools: an R Package

-Maintainer: Hannah Lennon
-Contact: lennonh@iarc.fr
+Maintainer: This R package is no longer maintained.
 Last Updated: August 2019